henfen/CTKFILES/TMF679-ProductOfferingQualification/README.md

 Go to your test directory and type the following command:

-> newman run CTK-TMF679-ProductOfferingQualification.postman_collection.json -e TMForumR2018.0-PaneOn.postman_environment.json --reporters html --reporter-html-export TMF679-ProductOfferingQualification-report.html
+> newman run CTK-TMF679-ProductOfferingQualification.postman_collection.json -e TMForumR2018.0-PaneOn.postman_environment.json --reporters html json --reporter-html-export TMF679-ProductOfferingQualification-report.html --reporter-json-export TMF679-ProductOfferingQualification-report.json

-where ServiceQualificationCTKResult.html and ServiceQualificationCTKResult.json will contain the results of the CTK execution.
+where TMF679-ProductOfferingQualification-report.html and TMF679-ProductOfferingQualification-report.json will contain the results of the CTK execution.
 You should see something like the following example:
 ![CTK Example Image](https://github.com/henfen/CTKFILES/blob/master/TMF679-ProductOfferingQualification/Output-Example.png)